 Today, Airbus A350 XWB is undoubtedly the most modern and efficient commercial jetliner in the world.
 Since January 2015, this aircraft is flying worldwide with a high performance robust model-based monitoring method on-boarded.
 This exceptional achievement has been resulted from an inspiring collaboration between my research team and Airbus on FDIR issues in aircraft systems, starting with mid-2000s.
 With current airworthiness certification standards in civil aviation, extremely rigorous specifications must be satisfied, not only in nominal flight regimes, but also in extreme, unusual, non-standard/off-nominal and unexpected flight conditions.
 The certification testifies that new systems meet all requirements set by the European (EASA) and the American (FDA) aviation regulatory authorities, and that they themselves do not introduce new risks.
-Achieving flight-proven and certified model-based systems has been a tall order and required several years of research and innovation, V&V activities and maturation.
+Achieving flight-proven and certified model-based monitoring systems has been a tall order and required several years of research and innovation, ground V&V activities and in-flight tests and maturation.

 Five years after the first A350 commercial flight, this note posted on the IFAC Blog and IFAC social media looks back at some lessons learnt from this amazing success story.
 The note has been prepared by Dr. Philippe Goupil (eXpert FDIR – A/C Control Architecture & Functions, Airbus, Toulouse – France) and myself.
 See also IFAC Newsletter, December 2020.